 New Mexico State University is located in southern Las Cruces, also referred to as the “Land of Enchantment.”
-Las Cruces was established in 1849 and currently boasts a population of about 101,000 people.
-This desert town, close to the TX/NM border and the US-Mexico border, is famous for its rich traditions, red and green chilies, and warm year-round sunny weather.
+Las Cruces was established in 1849 and currently boasts a population of around 101,000 people.
+This desert town, close to the TX/NM border and the US-Mexico border, is famous for its rich traditions, red and green chilies, and 350 days of sunshine per year!
 The region features rich cultures, desert mesas, ancient ruins, and the Organ Mountains, an extension of the Rocky Mountain chain.

 - One of the country’s Top 10 Spring Break Destinations for Families (Guidebook America, 2012)

 - Top 25 Hardest Working Towns in America (PARADE Magazine, 2012)

 - Best Small Metro Area for Business & Careers (Forbes, 2002-2010)

 - One of the Best Places to Retire (Forbes, 2014)

 - 20 Best Towns of the Future (Sunset Magazine, 2010)